utshomax/postman-docs/src/pages/docs/getting-started/using-scratch-pad.md

 1. Select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> in the header and select **Settings**.
 1. Select the **Data** tab, then select **Migrate Data**.
-1. Select the workspace where you want to migrate your data.
+1. Select the workspace where you want to migrate your data and select **Move Data**.
 You can also create a new personal workspace for your data.
-1. Select **Move Data**.

 All of your collections, environments, and history are copied from the Scratch Pad to the workspace you selected.
 (Open tabs aren't migrated.)